ga-wdi-lessons/react-intro/readme.md

 });
 ```

-Now we can go ahead and add that as a plugin in our webpack config...
+Now we can go ahead and add that as a plugin in our Webpack config...
 ​
 ```js
 // webpack.config.js